geodatascience/geodatascience_repo/geokeywords/README.md

 	tweetfile.close()
 ```

-Everything should be fine from here if you have properly created your access tokens - you should be able to try some queries and see the results in a text file (the language is very important - see [here](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes "List of ISO 639 codes") for details)
+Everything should be fine from here if you have properly created your access tokens i.e. you should be able to try some queries and see the results in a text file (the language is very important - see [here](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes "List of ISO 639 codes") for details)

 ## Step 2.
 Hashtags extraction (+ Frequency map construction)

-In order to use [wordcloud](https://amueller.github.io/word_cloud/ "WordCloud for Python documentation"), you need to generate a word frequency map.
+In order to use [wordcloud](https://amueller.github.io/word_cloud/ "WordCloud for Python documentation"), you will need to generate a word frequency map.
 My suggestion is to use the function `getFrequencyDictForText` below.
-The function takes a text and a filter object -- defined by `FilterObj` class -- as parameters, and builds the frequency map for the hashtags (in the input text) that satisfy a given filtering condition.
+The function takes a text and a filter object -- defined by `FilterObj` class -- as parameters and builds the frequency map for the hashtags (in the input text) that satisfy a given filtering condition.

-You have all the freedom to define your filtering condition in the `__call__` function of the `FilterObj` object.
+You will have all the freedom to define your filtering condition in the `__call__` function of the `FilterObj` object.

 ```python
 import re